 Market Barriers/Characteristics Role of Ecodesign Role of Labelling will still choose the low- investment option, but Labelling has the potential to address the high-efficiency end.
 B2B- components For sectors where products are not sold to end users and are used as components in larger systems (e.g. electric motors and pumps, air conditioning, tyres), the line of purchase is broken in a sense that buyers are typically not interested in energy efficiency as they will not benefit from energy savings themselves.
 An exception to this is larger systems that are themselves regulated, e.g. tyres/emission standards or AC/EPBD.
 Ecodesign addresses this barrier at least in the low end, as low efficiency products are removed from the market.
 Labelling typically plays a minor role for such products and would not have a significant impact, as the lack of information is much less of an issue, because business buyers will research this for themselves.
 B2B plug-in - products that significantly influence energy use For products that are sold to companies for their direct use and that significantly influence the energy use of the company (e.g. tyres for fleet companies, AC for industrial users, servers for data centres), the buyers are usually rather well informed and rational about energy savings and take them into account in their decisions.
 The impact of Ecodesign is not as strong as for the consumer and B2B- components markets, as the buying decisions are already strongly influenced by the energy efficiency of the products.
 Labelling typically plays a minor role for these products, although it can assist in GPP.
-B2B plug-in For products whose energy Ecodesign is a strong Labelling can draw the - products use is small compared to measure to address the attention of the that do not the total energy use of the barrier, as products with purchasing unit to lifesignificantly company (e.g. commercial low investment costs but cycle aspects, however, influence refrigeration), the high life-cycle costs are split incentives can still
+B2B plug-in - products that do not significantly influence For products whose energy use is small compared to the total energy use of the company (e.g. commercial refrigeration), the Ecodesign is a strong measure to address the barrier, as products with low investment costs but high life-cycle costs are Labelling can draw the attention of the purchasing unit to life- cycle aspects, however, split incentives can still